Mauvi-Labs/Coral-Tools-for-Media-Authenticity/README.md

 # Coral: Tools for Media Authenticity

-Updating....Coral combines image segmentation AI models with attestation techniques and other cryptographic tools to offer solutions to media verification and authentication.
+Updating....Coral combines vision models with attestation techniques and other cryptographic tools to offer solutions for media verification and authentication.

-Project Overview

-The project aims to address and solve a pressing societal issue - ensuring the authenticity and personhood of digital content in the age of AI.

 # Media Attestation Technique No. 01